magedeveloper/dataviewer/Documentation/Plugins/Record/Index.rst

 Template Settings
 #################

-Fluid Template
+Template Selection
    The template where the record(s) are injected.
+You can either manually select a template or predefine templates.

 Variable Injection
    Select the variables, that will be injected into the fluid template.